-During the late 1700s, a Cherokee chieftain found success as a wealthy businessman.
-In order to establish and display his prominence in the community, Vann decided to construct the largest and most prosperous plantation in all of the Cherokee Nation.
+During the late 1700s, Vann, a Cherokee chieftain found success as a wealthy businessman.
+To establish and display his prominence in the community, he constructed the largest and most prosperous plantation in all of the Cherokee Nation.
 This spectacular plantation spanned 1,000 acres of what is today known as Murray County.

-The construction of this magnificent home was completed in 1804.
-The two and one half story brick home was the most elegant that any had seen in the region.
-After his tragic murder in 1809, Vann's son took over the mansion, continuing to lead the Cherokee people and going to to become even wealthier than his father.
+This magnificent brick home was completed in 1804 with two and one-half stories and was known as the most elegant in the region.
+After his tragic murder in 1809, Vann's son took over the mansion, continuing to lead the Cherokee people and become even wealthier than his father.

 Sadly, the vast majority of the Cherokee people's native to the area were forced to move westward via the Trail of Tears.
 During this time, the Vann family lost their plantation and home.
-To this day, the Chief Vann house is Georgia's most well preserved historical Cherokee Indian home.
+To this day, the Chief Vann House is Georgia's most well preserved historic Cherokee Indian home.

-Visitors to Helen, GA can enjoy a tour of this home which features hand carvings, spectacular antiques, and a floating staircase.
+Visitors to Helen, Georgia can enjoy touring this home and viewing hand carvings, spectacular antiques, and a floating staircase.

 6. Traveler's Rest Historic Site